-Reproductive and Developmental Toxicity : Not expected to be a hazard.
-Additional Information : Used oils may contain harmful impurities that have accumulated during use.
+Reproductive and Developmental Toxicity Additional Information accumulated during use.
 The concentration of such impurities will depend on use and they may present risks to health and the environment on disposal.
 ALL used oil should be handled with caution and skin contact avoided as far as possible.